netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 Consistent indentation SHOULD be used for all examples, including YANG fragments and protocol message instance data.
-If line wrapping is done for formatting purposes, then this SHOULD be noted following {{!RFC8792}}, as shown in the following example:
+If line wrapping is done for formatting purposes, then this SHOULD be indicated per the guidance in {{!RFC8792}}, as shown in the following example:

 ~~~